mike-goodwin/owasp-threat-dragon-desktop/README.md

 # [OWASP](https://www.owasp.org) Threat Dragon #

-Threat Dragon is a free, open-source, cross-platform threat modelling application including system diagramming and a rule engine to auto-generate threats/mitigations.
+Threat Dragon is a free, open-source, cross-platform threat modelling application including system diagramming and a rule engine to auto-generate threats/mitigation's.
 It is an [OWASP Incubator Project](https://www.owasp.org/index.php/OWASP_Threat_Dragon).
 The focus of the project is on great UX, a powerful rule engine and integration with other development lifecycle tools.

 The application comes in two variants:

 1. [**A web application**](https://github.com/mike-goodwin/owasp-threat-dragon): For the web application, models files are stored in GitHub (other storage will become available).
-We are currently maintaining [a working protoype](https://threatdragon.org) in sych with the master code branch.
+We are currently maintaining [a working prototype](https://threatdragon.org) in synch with the master code branch.

-2. [**An desktop application**](https://github.com/mike-goodwin/owasp-threat-dragon-desktop): This is based on [Electon](https://electron.atom.io/).
+2. [**An desktop application**](https://github.com/mike-goodwin/owasp-threat-dragon-desktop): This is based on [Electron](https://electron.atom.io/).
 There are builds available for Windows and OSX (Linux will follow at some point).
-For this variant, models arfe stored on the local filesystem.
+For this variant, models are stored on the local filesystem.

 [End user help](http://docs.threatdragon.org/) is available for both variants.